RandyRDavila/GraphCalc/paper.md

 - Degree-based and spectral invariants such as **residue**, **annihilation number**, **Slater number**, **spectral radius**, and **algebraic connectivity**;
 - Structural graph properties and Boolean predicates for detecting trees, regularity, planarity, forbidden subgraphs, and more.

-Unlike symbolic systems such as SageMath [@sagemath], which approach invariants within a broader algebraic framework, `GraphCalc` is purpose-built for seamless integration into **automated conjecturing systems**.
+Unlike broad symbolic systems such as SageMath [@sagemath], `GraphCalc` is purpose-built for seamless integration into Python **automated conjecturing systems**.
 It serves as the computational engine for the *TxGraffiti* and *Optimist* systems [@TxGraffiti; @optimist], which depend on accurate invariant computations to discover, test, and rank symbolic conjectures that relate seemingly unrelated structural properties of graphs and polytopes.

 # Features